leksuss/wine/README.md

 pip3 install -r requirements.txt
 ```

-## How to setup

-To show actual goods at website you need to update file `wine.xlsx` with actual data.
-You can use this file as a template.
-After renaming file you should change `excel_file` variable in `main.py` file.

 ## How to use

-Run script without arguments like this:
+To run the script you need to prepare xlsx file with wine data. `wine.xlsx` is example of this file, you can find it in the root dirrectory of this repo.
+Then run the script and pass the path to this file as an argument:

 ```
-python3 main.py
+python3 main.py wine.xlsx
 ```

 Then open webpage [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.